openwfm/wrf-sfire-docs/docs/updates.md

 ### 2023/02/18

-* Front end math-alderaan is down.
-Investigating.
-The cluster is accessible through the alternate front end clas-compute and appears to be working normally.
+* Front end math-alderaan is running at a reduced level apparently since 02/17 7:22pm.
+Ssh logins are not possible.
+The cluster is accessible through the alternate front end clas-compute.ucdenver.pvt.
+Slurm and all compute nodes are working normally.

 ### 2023/02/10